SiegeEngine/siege-engine/FAQ.md

 C# is the language used by the popular Unity engine.

-### Why build yet another game engine?
-Why not use Unreal Engine or Unity?

-As mentioned above, those engines rely on languages that we do not prefer.
-Further, they require commercial licensing.
-Additionally, they are vendor locked to the Microsoft Windows family of operating systems.

-In truth, the developer is not intimately familiar with every game engine that is out there (and there are scores).
-But it is already clear, looking out from the rust community, that none of them are written in rust, except:

 ### Why does this not use the piston-engine?

 We actually do use some libraries from the piston engine such as `image` and